 Saint Kitts and Nevis’ Membership in International Organizations

-Saint Kitts and Nevis and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, World Bank, and World Trade Organization.
+Saint Kitts and Nevis and the United States belong to several of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, World Bank, and World Trade Organization.

 Principal U.S. embassy officials are listed in the Department’s Key Officers List.

 Saint Kitts and Nevis maintains an embassy in the United States at 3216 New Mexico Avenue NW, Washington DC 20016 (Tel.
 202-686-2636) .

 More information about Saint Kitts and Nevis is available from the Department of State and other sources, some of which are listed here: